Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/unordered-map-class.md

 ### <a name="parameters"></a>Parametry

-*keyval*
+*Keyval*
 Hodnota klíče pro hledání.

 ### <a name="remarks"></a>Poznámky